-Club Permit Scheme 2015.
+Club Permit Scheme.

 The Club Permit Scheme places obligations on LCV and the Club is required to sign an agreement with VicRoads that it will meet it’s obligations.
 The Scheme places obligations on permit holders.
 VicRoads has the right to revoke the Club’s approval for the purposes of the scheme or to suspend or cancel a permit if the permit holder fails to comply with the permit conditions.
-We encourage both first time applicants for Club Permits and current permit holders to read and familiarise themselves withthe documents relating to the Scheme on the VicRoads website.
+We encourage both first time applicants for Club Permits and current permit holders to read and familiarise themselves with the documents relating to the Scheme on the VicRoads website.

-Renewals of existing permits
+Renewals of Existing Permits

-Renewing permit holders must complete the VicRoads Renewal Notice and forward it to the Membership Secretary at the Club’s postal address together with a stamped self addressed envelope for return of the application.
+Read the Vic Roads information here.
 Note that if the permit expires and is not renewed within 90 days of expiry a new permit application will need to be submitted.

-- Obtain a Roadworthy Certificate (RWC) for each vehicle for which a Permit is sought.
+Obtain a Roadworthy Certificate (RWC) for each vehicle for which a Permit is sought.
 This includes persons wishing to move their vehicle from full registration to the Club Permit Scheme.

-- Obtain dated photographs of the vehicle(s) including:
+Obtain dated photographs of the vehicle(s) including:

-- images of the front,
+images of the front,

 driving position (side on, and if the vehicle has doors, with driver’s door open)

-- where possible identifiers such as chassis number and engine number.
+where possible identifiers such as chassis number and engine number.

-- If the photographs are not dated, a letter confirming the date on which the photographs were taken must be included with the application The Club reserves the right to ask a Member to present their vehicle for inspection by one of the signatories so that its eligibility under the Scheme can be validated.
+If the photographs are not dated, a letter confirming the date on which the photographs were taken must be included with the application.
+The Club reserves the right to ask a Member to present their vehicle for inspection by one of the signatories so that its eligibility under the Scheme can be validated.